Charles C. Johnson: Point Bridge Capital Lawsuit

 In October 2024 Semafor reported that Point Bridge Capital had filed a lawsuit against Johnson for civil racketeering.
 The lawsuit states that “Johnson is running a fraud and extortion scheme under which he [will] falsely present [himself] as intelligence agents or assets of U.S. government agencies.
 Johnson and Greenwill seek investments in upstart technology companies operating in the defense and intelligence sectors, which heavily rely on government contracts.
 If a company or investor doesn’t give in to their demands for equity or favorable investment terms, Johnson [will] threaten to sabotage the companies’ contracts or funding under the guise of their false claims to be government agents.”
-Johnson has denied the validity of these claims, characterizing them as lawfare.
+Johnson denied the validity of these claims, characterizing them as lawfare.

+On July 29, 2025, Johnson was ordered to pay $71,000,000 in damages plus costs to the plaintiffs.
+On November 20, 2025, he was found to be in civil contempt of court, with the court ordering for his arrest for repeated failure to engage in post-judgment discovery in good faith, and a $1000 fine for theft of government property (a mug and water bottles) during his deposition.

+Johnson appealed the decision to the Fifth Circuit Court of Appeals.

 Books

 Johnson has written two books published through Encounter Books: Why Coolidge Matters, an essay collection encompassing various points in Calvin Coolidge's political career with blurbs by John Yoo, Michelle Malkin, and Ted Cruz, and The Truth About the IRS Scandals.
 Both books were published in 2013.